cs-fullstack-2019-fall/javascript-map-foreach-cw-chrisawill/README.md

 # javascript-map_foreach_cw
+Partial credit on #1.
+See index.js for comments.
+Score : 1 point

 ### Problem 1
 Ask the user to enter a word.
 Keep asking them to enter a word until they enter the letter 'q'.